mwpenny/portal64-still-alive/vpk/README.md

 # Source Portal Files

 Game assets from Portal are sourced from the original game's files, which must be supplied separately.
-Copy the entire Portal folder to this directory
+You can buy the game [here](https://store.steampowered.com/app/400/Portal/).
-(`vpk/`).
+Copy the entire Portal folder to this directory (`vpk/`).

 If you are not using Docker, you can use a symbolic link.